fabionoris/xml2trc1/README.md

 XML to Tipo Record C1 Converter
 ===============================

-`xml2trc1` is a window tool to convert XML files into Tipo Record C1, a format used in Italian accounting.
+`xml2trc1` is a Windows tool to convert XML files into Tipo Record C1, a format used in Italian accounting.

 Usage
 -----